Will Stassi Schroeder And Boyfriend Beau Clark Get Engaged On ‘Vanderpump Rules’?

 During a January appearance on Watch What Happens Live, Schroeder opened up about her plans for marriage and kids with Clark and revealed when she first realized that he was “the one.”

-“Everything’s in the cards and I don’t even care about the order,” she said during the After Show, via Us Weeky magazine.
+“Everything’s in the cards and I don’t even care about the order,” she said during the After Show, via Us Weekly magazine.

 “I don’t know when the moment was.
 I can’t even remember when the moment was.
 There was something that just, like, switched.”

 In response to the comment, Schroeder’s longtime friend and co-star, Katie Maloney, suggested that “it was probably after one of [her] first meltdowns,” and Schroeder agreed.